Promineo-Tech/frontend-technologies/Week5/readme.md

 ![HTTP-Messages](images/request_types.png)

-Notice the operations in the second column.
 These are known as “CRUD operations.”
 When folks refer to a CRUD app, they mean one that can create, read, update, and delete resources.

-These 4 are not the only HTTP methods, but they’re the most important ones for you to know about right now.
+These 4 are not the only <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods">HTTP methods</a>, but they’re the most important ones for you to know about right now.

 ### Response Messages